Atmosplay/Help-Center-for-Monetization/guides.md

 ![App Store](imgs/002.jpg)

-##### 1.2 Fill in the App information form and then click the "ADD" button, then you will go back to the "Application Management" page.
+##### 1.2 Fill in the App information form and then click the "SAVE" button, then you will go back to the "Apps" page.

 ![“1.2”页面](imgs/003.jpg)